BonnieMcLean/BonnieMcLean.github.io/blog/_posts/2024-03-24-BergenFlam.md

 <!--more-->

 I can highly recommend train journeys for the pregnant traveler (or any traveler for that matter, this was so scenic!).
-My husband estimates the longest I can walk at the moment (in the middle of second trimester, supposedly the prime time of the pregnancy!) is 4km, so a holiday that is mostly sitting on trains all day was ideal.
+Johan estimates the longest I can walk at the moment (in the middle of second trimester, supposedly the prime time of the pregnancy!) is 4km, so a holiday that is mostly sitting on trains all day was ideal.
 We noticed (probably for the same reason) there were also a lot of older travelers on board with us, so just be aware of that as well, some patience may be needed 😅

 But all the trains we took were so comfortable, spacious, clean toilets, you can get up and walk around.
 The longer journeys had a bistro.
 Beautiful views.
 I was even able to sleep on Johan for the last train back to Stockholm!
 So so much better than plane travel (hate planes!).